 - # of Events: 250

 All levels draw huge fields of amateurs and pros alike.
-The schedule is nice and diverse with all kinds of poker variations (6-max, 8-max, Mix-Max, Progressive KO, turbo, hyper-turbo, Deepstack, etc) but plenty of core No-Limit Hold’em and PLO to satisfy any poker fan.
+The schedule is nice and diverse with all kinds of poker variations.
+Like 6-max, 8-max, Mix-Max, Progressive KO, turbo, hyper-turbo and Deepstack - but plenty of core No-Limit Hold’em and PLO too.

 partypoker Monster Series